-Figure 21 Hydrological changes due to additional coal resource development on interquartile range (IQR) at the 65 model nodes within the Hunter subregion amax = maximum raw change; pmax = maximum percent change; tmax = year of maximum change; u/s = upstream of; NI = negligible impact Numbers above the top panel are the median of the best 300 replicates under the baseline for the best 300 replicates under the bottom, middle and top of the box are the 25th, 50th and 75th percentiles, and the bottom and top whiskers are the 5th and 95th percentiles.
+Figure 21 Hydrological changes due to additional coal resource development on interquartile range (IQR) at the 65 model nodes within the Hunter subregion amax = maximum raw change; pmax = maximum percent change; tmax = year of maximum change; u/s = upstream of; NI = negligible impact

+Numbers above the top panel are the median of the best 300 replicates under the baseline for the year corresponding to the median 40 ports and top of the box are the 25th, 50th and 75th percentiles, and the bottom and top whiskers are the 5th and 95th percentiles.
 Within the groupings, small tributaries have a darker background shading.
-Refer to Figure 4 in Section 2.6.1.3 for location of model nodes.